BetaHydri/WinSCP_FTP/README.md

     Lists the Files and/or Directories of a FTP site.
     You can define a remote ftp directory that should be enumerated. if ommitted the root '/' directory will be listed.

-RELATED LINKS
-    URLs to related sites
-    The first link is opened by Get-Help -Online Get-Files

-REMARKS
-    To see the examples, type: "get-help Show-FTPDirectory -examples".
-    For more information, type: "get-help Show-FTPDirectory -detailed".
-    For technical information, type: "get-help Show-FTPDirectory -full".
-    For online help, type: "get-help Show-FTPDirectory -online"
 ----------------------------------------------------------------------------------------------------------------------------------------

 NAME
     Test-FTPFile